Symbiosis: To/From BTC

 Receiving a Quotation: The protocol provides a quote detailing the amount of the destination token to be received, estimated fees, and a newly generated BTC address for the user to send their specified amount of BTC.

-Triggering the Exchange: The user sends the specified amount of BTC to the provided address, which triggers the cross-chain exchange process with the specified parameters.
+Triggering the Exchange: The user sends the specified amount of BTC to the provided address.
+If the BTC can be processed via the protocol, the deposit will trigger the cross-chain exchange process with the specified parameters.
+If not, the BTC will be returned to the address specified by the user.

-Completing the Operation: Once the cross-chain operation is completed, the user receives the destination tokens at the specified address on the destination chain.
+Completing the Cross-chain Swap: Once the cross-chain operation is completed, the user receives the destination tokens at the specified address on the destination chain.

-Two examples of exchanging BTC for another token are below:
+An example of exchanging BTC for USDT (Ethereum) is are shown below: Scheme 2

 Step 1.
 A user specifies the BTC amount to exchange, slippage tolerance, destination token, destination chain, and an address on the destination chain.